-To help the fruit tree “eat” the fertilizer most efficiently, apply the fertilizer evenly starting a foot away from the trunk and continue all the way to the “drip line.”
-The drip line is the perimeter of the tree’s furthest reaching branches.
+- To help the fruit tree “eat” the fertilizer most efficiently, apply the fertilizer evenly.
+Start a foot away from the trunk and continue all the way to the “drip line.”
+The drip line is the perimeter of the tree’s farthest reaching branches.

 - The easiest way to do this is simply by spreading the fertilizer on the ground and raking it in.

-- Digging a series of small holes is another method of applying fertilizer.
+- Digging a series of small holes on the soil surface is another method of applying fertilizer.
 It is a bit more work, but it best ensures the fertilizer is getting to the fruit tree roots, especially when using a fertilizer containing less-soluble nutrients like phosphorus and mycorrhizae.

 - Once you have finished fertilizing, spread an inch-deep layer of compost around the fruit tree and water well.

-For more information on all aspects of fruit trees—selecting and planting a bare root, pruning, controlling pests, and even how to preserve your harvest—browse our videos and articles in Fruit Tree Central.
+- For more information on all aspects of fertilizing apple and fruit trees—From selecting and planting a bare root, pruning, controlling pests, and even how to preserve your harvest—browse our videos and articles in Fruit Tree Central.
 Some staff-favorite books on fruit trees are The Home Orchard from UC Davis, along with The Fruit Gardener's Bible.